bodrick/awesome/TOPICS.md

 *   [snapappointments/bootstrap-select](https://github.com/snapappointments/bootstrap-select) - :rocket: The jQuery plugin that brings select elements into the 21st century with intuitive multiselection, searching, and much more.
 *   [mysqljs/mysql](https://github.com/mysqljs/mysql) - A pure node.js JavaScript Client implementing the MySQL protocol.
 *   [stacktracejs/stacktrace.js](https://github.com/stacktracejs/stacktrace.js) - Generate, parse, and enhance JavaScript stack traces in all web browsers
-*   [soundasleep/jquery-dropdown](https://github.com/soundasleep/jquery-dropdown) - Bootstrap-style dropdowns with some added features and no dependencies.

 ## js